ThreeFx/coc-isabelle/README.md

 [`coc.nvim`](https://github.com/neoclide/coc.nvim).
 Install it using `:CocInstall coc-isabelle` as usual.

+Syntax highlighting is provided by [`isabelle.vim`](https://github.com/ThreeFx/isabelle.vim).
+Install it using your favorite (vim) package manager.

 If you are looking for a (far less feature-complete) and even more alpha version, you are invited to use my [earlier Go-based version](https://github.com/ThreeFx/isabelle-lsp).
 Note that it is still